-If you ever wonder whether your child is receiving the right medical attention for her attention deficit disorder (ADHD), you are not alone.
+If you ever wonder whether you or your child is receiving the right medical attention for attention deficit disorder (ADHD), you are not alone.

 You need to be understood and listened to as you go through the arduous process of ADHD diagnosis and treatment.
 Too many mental-health professionals these days ignore the person in question while trying to nail down a plan for the patient.
 He or she is left bewildered.

 The right ADHD doctor for you or your child should be more than a clinical encyclopedia.
 He should be able to share a joke or laugh at himself, and to want to get to know you.
 He should ask you about things that have nothing to do with what brought you to his office.